 The marathoner stressed over and over that his desire was sports glory and overcoming an insurmountable barrier until now, and not money.
 In being a figure that inspires a whole new generation.

-«I run to make history, to advance, to show that there are no limits to a whole generation in the world, I hope that 3.000 million people will see it on Saturday.
-It's not about money, it's about running, making history and changing people's lives, "he said.
+“I run to make history, to move forward, to show that there are no limits to a whole generation in the world, I hope that 3.000 billion people will see it on Saturday.
+It is not about money, but about running, making history and changing people's lives, "he said.

 The test, in which he will run alone but supported by 41 'hares', will take place in the Viennese Prater park, on a completely flat circuit of 9,6 kilometers, of which the vast majority of the route is straight.